Needlepointers.com Logo

 • It should be completely washable

-To learn about fidget quilts and how to embellish fidget quilts, watch this video and read on.
+Watch the video through the link below or read on to learn about fidget quilts and how to embellish fidget quilts.
 Examples of more fidget quilts are at the end of this article.

 COMPLETE VIDEO TUTORIAL AVAILABLE!
-The video below is a preview with no audio, to watch the whole video tutorial, click the link How to Make a Fidget Quilt to watch in Youtube.
+The video below is a preview with no audio, to watch the whole video tutorial, click the link How to Make Fidget Quilts for Alzheimer's Patients to watch in Youtube.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate Statement for more information.